Melek (album): Critical reception

-Music video
+Music videos

 Erçetin had described the album's lead single "Melek" as "a cheerful song that sees life through pink glasses, doesn't feed us troubles, and helps us realize different angels in life".
 The first music video of the album was made for this song.
 It was directed by Bozkurt Bayer and recorded in Nişantaşı, Şişli.
 The video was released on 30 September 2004.
 Erçetin played in the video together with the baby İpek Işık, her cat Blanche, and her boyfriend of two months.
 Soykut Turan did the video's cinematography.

 The second and final music video was released for "Meğer", the album's best song according to music critics.
 The video was recorded on 30 December 2004 at Ata Studios and it was directed by Bozkurt Bayer.
 Tolga Kutlar did its cinematography while Nalan Merter served as the director's assistant.
 In the video, Erçetin does not perform the song, and instead her facial expressions and mimics are used.